-pany, the subject of the award was not in formal insolvency, receivership, or liquidation, the award did not qualify for possible payment through the Insolvency Insurance Fund, which is within the remit of the Minister for Social Protection"
+"In addition, as the company, the subject of the award was not in formal insolvency, receivership, or liquidation, the award did not qualify for possible payment through the Insolvency Insurance Fund, which is within the remit of the Minister for Social Protection"

-issues that arise in this case.
+There are two significant issues that arise in this case.
 Firstly, the matter of seeking to enforce the payment of an award made by one of the employment rights bodies and, secondly, on this not succeeding, the potential to have recourse to the Insolvency Payments Scheme for payment arising from that award.
 One might think that, if the state can use orders to get payments of a few hundred euro in local property charges from someone's salary, it would be more than capable of ensuring that awards of many thousands of euro are actually paid over by an errant employer.
 Unfortunately, repeated governments have done little to address this important aspect of employment rights enforcement.
-In limited circumstances, the National Employment Rights Authority (Nera) can seek to secure a payment order through the Courts Seremployer fails to pay over an award within six weeks, the employee or the employee's trade union may make an application to the Courts for an order directing the employer to carry out the determination.
-Where they are not in a position to do so, they can refer the matter to the Enforcement Services Unit, which may in certain circumstances, make
+In limited circumstances, the National Employment Rights Authority (Nera) can seek to secure a payment order through the Courts Ser-

+Nera advises that "if the employer fails to pay over an award within six weeks, the employee or the employee's trade union may make an application to the Courts for an order directing the employer to carry out the determination.
+Where they are not in a position to do so, they can refer the matter to the Enforcement Services Unit, which may in certain circumstances, make an application to the Courts for an order on their behalf".

-Hardly very reassuring for Heidrych that she will get her €15,000 EAT award any time soon.
+Hardly very reassuring for Heidrych that she will get her €15,000 EAT award any time